MeRichard123/brainy-rust/README.md

 ```brainfuck
 +++++#
 ```
-* Works exactly like `.` expect doesn't interpret as an ASCII character.
+* Works exactly like `.` except doesn't interpret as an ASCII character.

 ### Bitwise Operations
 You can now use bitwise operations more easily, the operations **allocate memory** and the result is stored in the the next,